beltofdespair/Bevy-Invader-Game/README.md

-# Bevy-Ping-Pong-Game
+# Bevy-Invaders-Game
-Ping pong style game for learning the Bevy game engine.
+Invader style game for the learning of the Bevy game engine.